 The IEEE 802.15.4 standard defines a specific time that is alotted for the MAC sublayer to process received data.
-Interframe spacing (IFS) is used to prevent that two frames are transmitted too close together.
+Interframe spacing (IFS) is used to prevent two frames from being transmitted too close together.
 If the transmission is requesting an acknowledgement, the space before the second frame shall be at least one IFS period.